shelleyolivia/learn-tutorials/network-documentation/solana/tutorials/sol-anchor-blog.md

 anchor init solblog
 ```

 This creates a folder and puts the anchor starter in that directory.
-From here, we can build out our app.
+From here, we can build our app.

 ## Project folders